dhia7an/agent-sdk/docs/faq/README.md

 ## Why is my structured output not parsed?
 - Ensure `outputSchema` is a Zod schema (or object compatible with `parse`).
 - Confirm the model invoked the hidden `response` tool; if it didn’t, inspect the final assistant message and adjust prompting.
-- Check the debug log – look for `__structuredOutputParsed` in `ctx` or errors inside tool responses.
+- Check the trace session – look for `metadata.error` entries or `__structuredOutputParsed` flags inside events.

 ## How do I inspect raw tool outputs after summarization?
 Call the `get_tool_response` tool with the `executionId` printed in the summarized message (e.g. `SUMMARIZED executionId:'abc123'`).
 The agent will return the original payload from `toolHistoryArchived`.